-Dr. Jessica Smith is the GIWPS Research and Policy Manager.
-In this role she works with Ambassador Verveer and Dr. Klugman to envision and execute research projects, supervise research fellows, and disseminate research findings through academic, policy, and practitioner communities.
-Jessica also supports the Institute’s Bridging Theory & Practice symposiums and oversees the new GIWPS graduate certificate in Gender, Peace and Security.
+Dr. Jessica Smith is the GIWPS Research and Policy Director.
+She works with Ambassador Verveer to envision and execute research projects, supervise research fellows, and disseminate research findings through academic, policy, and practitioner communities.

 In addition to her scholarly research, Dr. Smith has worked in various capacities for the International Rescue Committee, Catholic Charities, the United Nations, USAID and the US Institute of Peace.
 Before joining GIWPS she was the Program Manager for the Everyday Peace Indicators project and is currently an adjunct faculty member at George Washington University.